11 JANUARY 2019

 If you buy a property in a new subdivision, there’s a very strong chance it will be on Torrens title.
 If you buy a unit, villa or townhouse, it will probably be on strata title.

 If your place is on ‘Limited title’ you could have a few problems.
-With limited title, the boundaries have not been defined by a survey.
-So, in theory part of your house could be on someone else’s block.
+With the limited title, the boundaries have not been defined by a survey.
+So, in theory, part of your house could be on someone else’s block.

 From a day to day perspective this shouldn’t make a big deal.
 There are plenty of homes on limited title throughout Newcastle.

 In one recent sale, we accepted an offer from a buyer and during the finance approval stage, the bank valuer knocked back the loan approval due to this limitation.